Agent-Hellboy/iPurity/README.md

 ### Option 1: Homebrew (Custom Tap)

-You can install iPurity from your custom Homebrew tap:
+You can install iPurity from our custom Homebrew tap:

 ```bash
 brew tap Agent-Hellboy/homebrew-agent-hellboy-formula